ElspethBair/programmer-training/robot/rookie/c++/README.md

 ###C++ Program Structure

 Every C++ program starts with *include statements*.
 They let you use functions and classes that have been declared in other *header files*.
   example:

     #include <iostream>

-(The header <iostream> gives you access to input and output helpers, like std::cin and std::out. )
+(The header `<iostream>` gives you access to input and output helpers, like std::cin and std::out. )

+`include` statements are the equivalent of `import` statements.

 Another important part of your program is the *main function definition*.
-This defines a function called "main" that tells the computer where to begin executing code.
+This defines a **special** function called "main" that tells the computer where to begin executing code.

 At the end of, but still inside your main function, add a return statement:

     return 0;

-At this point, the return statement is not technically required, but it is good practice.
+At this point, the `return` statement is not technically required, but it is good practice.
 This is an error code for your program - a value of 0 tells the computer that the program has finished executing successfully.

 The next, very important part of your program is the *executable code*.
 This is the code that actually runs in your program.
 The executable code is inside your main function.

+An example of a running program:

+    #include <iostream>

+    int main() {
+      int x = 527;
+      int result = 2 * x;
+      std::cout << “The answer is: “ << result << std::endl;

+      return 0;
+    }

 ### Differences from Python